Quality of Life. Strong Economy. National Security.

 Exascale computing will provide the capability to tackle challenges in scientific discovery and national security at levels of complexity and performance that previously were out of reach.

-The fastest supercomputers in the world today solve problems at the petascale, that is 1 quadrillion (1015) operations each second.
+The fastest supercomputers in the world today solve problems at the petascale, or 1 quadrillion (1015) operations each second.
 While these petascale systems are quite powerful, the next milestone in computing achievement, exascale, will be transformative because of the degree of problem-solving capability it will enable—and the benefits in our everyday lives will be far-reaching.

 In the most basic sense, exascale is 1,000 times faster and more powerful than petascale.
 Exascale computing refers to the capability to perform a billion billion (a quintillion) operations per second.
 The Greek prefix “exa” means 1,000 multiplied by itself six times.
 Exascale is denoted as 1018, or as 1 followed by 18 zeros.